 We usually had an Easter picnic at the park and it always involved amazing fajitas, rice, barbeque, CASCARONES and lots of friends and family.
 As we got older, we got trickier with our egg fillings for the cascarones.
 Sometimes it was filled with sugar, flour or baby powder…… If you’re walking through the park on Easter Sunday in Houston, when the festivities have started, you will notice a cloud of flour that has taken over the areas where the Latino families are picnicing.

 As a bicultural family, we celebrate both my Mexican tradition and my husbands hiding the Easter egg and bunnies tradition.
 Well when we moved to Ecuador the hiding the Easter bunny & eggs tradition came to a halt because apparently the Easter bunny didn’t know anything about South America.
 Believe it or not there are places who don’t do anything with the Easter bunny for Easter, no Easter baskets, plastic eggs filled with candy, bunnies… They didn’t sell any of this Easter stuff we were used to–no plastic Easter eggs to be found, anywhere.
 It was all about Jesus, shocking.
 In all honesty, it was shocking coming from the U.S. where there is so much fun stuff to add to our traditions.

 This is when we got smart and decided to fill our cascarones with confetti and candy.
-Now we could hide our cascarones with candy though I still kept a few to pop on someone.
+We don’t crack the eggs over someones head when we stuff them with candy.
+Now we could hide our cascarones with candy but I still kept a few to smash over someone.

 This article was featured on the Inspired by Familia online magazine, to view in flip-page format go here.